Kometa-Team/Kometa/docs/defaults/show/franchise.md

 All [Shared Variables](../variables) are available

-The below is an example config.yml extract with some template_variables changed from their defaults.
+The below is an example config.yml extract with some Template Variables added in to change how the file works.

 ```yaml
 libraries: